When you learn Chinese you may not have the easiest time.

 As mentioned above, the final “en” here should be pronounced like the “en” in “taken” – so hĕn most definitely shouldn’t be pronounced like the English word for a female chicken.
 And yet it’s surprising how often you hear this rather embarrassing mistake!

-Instead, you should listen to the sound of the Chinese and repeat what you hear rather than how you think it should be pronounced according to the writing.
+Instead, you should get Chinese listening practice and repeat what you hear rather than how you think it should be pronounced according to the writing.

 Don’t Let Your Accent Affect The Pronunciation